-FCC clarifies its stance on call termination issues in rural areas
+FCC stance on call termination in rural areas

 It’s no secret that the nation’s rural areas are continuously plagued by dead zones and lack of broadband connectivity.
 But, as more and more telcos increasingly lose customers to frustrations with network connectivity, other call-related issues—namely call routing and termination—are also coming to the forefront.